MicrosoftDocs/ATADocs/ATADocs/working-with-suspicious-activities.md

 -   Severity of the suspicious activity, High, Medium, or Low.

--   Status: Open, resolved, or dismissed.
+-   Status: Open, closed, or suppressed.

 -   Ability to